Continuation-of-Ashford/ashford-docs/character_creation/boons.md

 </div>

 ## Boon of the Stormborn
 You have immunity to lightning and thunder damage.
-You can also cast thunderwave (save DC 15) at will, without using a spell slot or any components.
+You can also cast Thunderwave (save DC 15) at will, without using a spell slot or any components.

 <div class='artist' style='position:absolute;line-height:0;right:30px;'>